broddo-baggins/ShellCV/docs/START-HERE.md

 # AmitCV.sh - Your Shell-Based Resume

 ## 📍 Location
-This is your **safe copy** of the ShellCV project, located at:
+This is your ShellCV project, located at:
 ```
-/Users/amity/projects/oven-ai/AmitCV.sh
+/Users/amity/projects/ShellCV
 ```

 ## 🛡️ Why This Location?